top of page

 Technology Supports

-The Working Centre - Community Voice Mail - provides a free voice message box that can be helpful for people who do not have their own phone, or who are experiencing times of transition.
+Provides a free voice message box that can be helpful for people who do not have their own phone, or who are experiencing times of transition.
 Other resources available for people who are living on a limited income, and seeking to build skills and experience with various tech.

 Work Supports

-Lutherwood - Employment Services - free service helping individuals find and maintain their jobs.
+Employment Services - free service helping individuals find and maintain their jobs.

-Ray of Hope - Employment Services Program provides education, counselling, practical life skills and on-the-job training necessary to be resilient in the workplace for those ages 20-29
+Employment Services Program provides education, counselling, practical life skills and on-the-job training necessary to be resilient in the workplace for those ages 20-29

-The Working Centre - Job Search Research Program.
+Job Search Research Program.
 Gives people access to tools to create their own work combined with continuous ways of learning and co-operating.

 If you know of a service to help at-risk mothers in the KW area that is missing on our resource page, we invite you to connect with us at info@lhope.ca to have your organization and service added to our list.